Diagnosis

 What you can do

-- Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do beforehand.
-You may need to avoid food or drinks for a few hours before some blood or imaging tests.
+- Be aware of anything you need to do before your appointment.
+You may be told not to eat or drink for a few hours before some blood or imaging tests.

-- Write down all your symptoms, including any that may seem unrelated to median arcuate ligament syndrome.
+- Write down all your symptoms, including any that may not seem related to median arcuate ligament syndrome.

-- Write down key personal information, including any family history of heart disease, stroke, high blood pressure, blood clots, and any major stresses or recent life changes.
+- Write down important personal information, including any family history of heart disease, stroke, high blood pressure or blood clots, and any major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements that you're taking.
-Include dosages.
+- Make a list of all medicines, vitamins or supplements that you're taking.
+Include dosages and reasons for taking each.

 - Bring a family member or friend with you, if possible.
-Sometimes it can be difficult to understand and remember all the information received during an appointment.
+Sometimes it can be hard to understand and remember all the information you receive during an appointment.
 The person who goes with you may remember something that you missed or forgot.

 List your questions from most to least important in case time runs out.
-For median arcuate ligament syndrome, some basic questions to ask your provider include:
+For median arcuate ligament syndrome, some basic questions to ask your health professional include:

 - What is likely causing my symptoms or condition?